When Does Verification Pay Off? A Closer Look at LLMs as Solution Verifiers: Results

 \subsection{Are Verifiers Biased Toward Solutions That Resemble Their Own?}

-\looseness=-10000 Humans tend to judge solutions that resemble their own reasoning as more likely to be correct.
-This mirrors the well-documented self-enhancement bias~\citep{self-enhancement-bias}, in which individuals evaluate themselves more favorably than objective evidence would suggest.
-Our results suggest that an analogous effect may arise in solver–verifier interactions.
-As shown earlier in Figures~\ref{fig:cross-dataset-verifier-scatter-solver-acc} and~\ref{fig:cross-dataset-verifier-barplots}, strong reasoning models benefit the least from self-verification and the most from cross-family verification, hinting at a similar bias.
+\looseness=-10000 Humans tend to judge solutions that resemble their own reasoning as more likely correct.
+This mirrors self-enhancement bias~\citep{self-enhancement-bias}, where individuals evaluate themselves more favorably than evidence suggests.
+Our results in Figures~\ref{fig:cross-dataset-verifier-scatter-solver-acc} and~\ref{fig:cross-dataset-verifier-barplots} show that strong reasoning models benefit the least from self-verification and the most from cross-family verification, suggesting an analogous effect in solver–verifier interactions.

-\looseness=-10000 To directly investigate this behavior, we conduct cross-verification experiments using 12 post-trained models (the three smallest models from each of the four families) and compute all verifier metrics for each pair.
-For intra-family verification, each solver has 2 verifiers from the same family (excluding itself), resulting in $12 \times 2 = 24$ solver–verifier pairs.
-For cross-family verification, each solver has 9 verifiers from other families, giving $12 \times 9 = 108$ cross-family pairs.
-For each pair, we plot the verifier metric against the \textbf{solver–verifier similarity score}, defined as the average cosine similarity between the two models’ solution embeddings across all dataset problems.
+\looseness=-10000 To directly investigate this, we study the relationship between verifier performance metrics and the \textbf{solver–verifier similarity score}, defined as the average cosine similarity between two models' solution embeddings across all dataset problems.
+We conduct cross-verification experiments using 12 post-trained models (the three smallest from each of four families) and compute all verifier metrics for each pair.
+For intra-family verification, each solver has 2 same-family verifiers (excluding itself), yielding $12 \times 2 = 24$ pairs.
+For cross-family verification, each solver has 9 verifiers from other families, giving $12 \times 9 = 108$ pairs.
 Solutions are embedded using \texttt{sentence-transformers} \texttt{/all-mpnet-base-v2}.

-\looseness=-10000 Figure~\ref{fig:similarity-plot} shows that, for both intra-family and cross-family settings, FPR exhibits a clear positive trend: the more similar the solver and verifier are in their solution distributions, the more likely the verifier is to accept the solver’s incorrect answers.
-While intra-family verifier gains are too small to yield a strong correlation, cross-family verifier gains decrease significantly with increasing similarity.
-This indicates that, when selecting a solver–verifier pair, choosing a verifier whose solution distribution differs from that of the solver leads to more reliable verification.
+\looseness=-10000 Figure~\ref{fig:similarity-plot} shows that, for both intra-family and cross-family settings, the more similar the solver and verifier distributions, the more likely the verifier is to accept incorrect answers.
+While intra-family verifier gains are too small to yield a strong correlation, cross-family gains decrease significantly as similarity increases, indicating that choosing a dissimilar verifier leads to more reliable verification.
+We replicate this analysis using log-likelihood as an alternative similarity metric with the same directional findings, but we prefer cosine similarity as the primary metric because log-likelihood conflates distributional similarity with intrinsic predictability of the solver's text (see Appendix~\ref{appendix:likelihood} for details).